Hedge Fund Interview Questions and Answers

 - Counterparty risk is associated with either of the parties defaulting on executing the contract.

-- Pricing Risk because it is very difficult to determine the price of the underlying security.
+- Pricing Risk because it is complicated to determine the price of the underlying security.

 Hedge Fund Interview Question#19 – How can one trust the fund manager to enhance their returns?

-OTM is for describing a call option with the strike price greater than the market price of the underlying asset.
-A put option with a strike price that is lower than market price of the underlying.
+OTM is for describing a call option with the strike price greater than the market price of the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates..
+A put option with a strike price that is lower than the market price of the underlying.

 This has been the Hedge fund interview questions and answers.
 You may also have a look at these below-suggested interview questions –